-Shortly after listing on exchanges, ISLM minting will be enabled.
-Total supply is limited by 100 billion coins.
+Shortly after listing on exchanges, ISLM inflation will be enabled.
+Total supply is limited to 100 billion coins.
 Every block produces new ISLM coins and gas fees collected from users.
-New ISLM coins and gas fees are distributed between validators, delegators and two DAOs - Evergreen DAO и Haqqers DAO.
+New ISLM coins and gas fees are distributed between validators, delegators Evergreen DAO:

 - 10% goes to Evergreen DAO

-- 5% goes to a block proposer and its delegators
+- 1% to 5% goes to a block proposer and its delegators

 Delegators of bonded validators are rewarded in proportion to the amount of their delegation, relative to the total amount delegated to the validator, including validator self-delegation.
 Rewards are distributed to the delegators minus the validator's own commission.

 ISLM supply is limited to 100 billion coins.
 Inflation is calculated as a percentage of total bonded coins which is a parameter RewardCoefficient controlled by governance and is initially set to 7.78% (i.e. expected to generate ~7% yield for staked ISLM).
 In each block, newly minted coins (rewards) are calculated as TotalBondedCoins x RewardCoefficient x BlockTimeMs / MsInCurrentYear.

 This way, community of ISLM stakers and validators have control over their incentivisation and can flexibly adjust it to market conditions.

 Initial supply: 20 billion.
 It has been minted in a genesis block and was distributed to private sale participants, early stage partners, ambassadors, founders and business reserve.
 As of August 2023, distribution is as follows (ISLM, billions):